 Archive for the 'Business Valuation Tips' Category

-If you are interested in getting a high quality business appraisal but want the flexibility of choosing how it is to be done, then the recent AICPA SSVS No 1 standard is a good starting point.
-In addition to offering you a number of guidelines on how to value a business or professional practice, the… Continue Reading
+Interested in getting a high quality business appraisal?
+Want the flexibility of choosing how it is to be done?
+Then the recent AICPA SSVS No 1 standard is a good starting point.
+The standard does more than offer you a number of guidelines on how to value a business or professional practice.
+If also gives… Continue Reading

 As a general rule, the legal system is not the best place to determine business value.
 Even so, the courts are often called upon to provide a definitive answer.
 This happens if the value of a business is a matter of dispute.
 Some common cases are divorce, gift or estate taxes or property tax situations.… Continue Reading

 Business valuation has traditionally been used to support a business selling price, resolve a legal dispute, raise additional capital and other situations.
-What is common to all these scenarios is that business valuation is used as part of the established business strategy: business people know what they want to do and need to determine business… Continue Reading
+What is common to all these scenarios is that business valuation is used as part of an established business strategy.
+In other words, business people know what they want to do and need… Continue Reading

 If you tackle valuation of a company with significant real property and fixed assets, there is a possibility that you can encounter environmental issues that require remediation.
 Most business appraisers are not experts in environmental engineering.
 What you can do is conduct an inspection of the business property.
 If there are signs of environmental problems,… Continue Reading